Home

 FaceTime is a competitor offered by Apple.
 This video calling service is automatically installed on Apple devices, making it an easy option for iPhone users to have a video conversation.
 Unfortunately, it isn’t available for Windows or Linux users.

 FaceTime also lacks VoIP services, group calls, and online chat features.
-Similar to Google Duo, FaceTime offers a convenient setup process but significantly fewer features for free or paying users.
+Like Google Duo, FaceTime offers a convenient setup process but significantly fewer features for free or paying users.

-Skype gives one the ability to either voice call or video chat with another.
+Skype allows one to either voice call or video chat with another.

 Skype Release History